FRANCONIA NOTCH RECREATIONAL TRAIL:

 Length: Franconia Notch Recreational Trail; 8.6 miles

-Difficulty: Franconia Notch Recreational Trail (Northern Section); Moderate.
+Difficulty: Franconia Notch Recreational Trail [Northern Section]; Moderate.
 Paved hilly trail.

-Franconia Notch Recreational Trail (Southern Section); Easy.
+Franconia Notch Recreational Trail [Southern Section]; Easy.
 Paved, mostly downhill if starting from the North.

 Directions:

-To Start from Flume Gorge Visitor Center (Southern End); From I-93 take exit 34A to Route 3 and follow signs.
+To Start from Flume Gorge Visitor Center [Southern End]; From I-93 take exit 34A to Route 3 and follow signs.

-To Start from Skookumchuck Trailhead (Northern End); From I-93 northbound take exit 35 to Route 3 N. Parking lot is on your right.
-From I-93 southbound take exit 36 to Route 141 E to Route 3 and head left (south).
+From I-93 Southbound take exit 36 to Route 141 E to Route 3 and head left, south.
 Parking lot is on your left.

 Note; Right will bring you to Echo Lake Beach.

-The trail is level as it takes you around Echo Lake where it skirts the highway.
+The trail is level as it takes you around Echo Lake, where it skirts the highway.
 Across the lake are the ski slopes of Cannon Mt.
 Come to another intersection at 2.8 miles.

 Note; Right will bring you to the CANNON MT TRAMWAY and parking lot.
 Here you can ride the tram up to the 4,080' summit.

 Continue straight along a hilly, curvy section.
 Cross the Cannon Mt entrance road and quickly come to the Old Man of the Mt Historic Site access road.
 Continue straight down this road to the Old Man of the Mt Historic Site parking lot.
-The trail continues straight to a tunnel underneath I-93 at 3.3 miles.
+The trail continues straight to another intersection at 3.3 miles.

-Head left through the tunnel and you'll travel up along the ridge on the eastern side of I-93.
-Come to a second Old Man of the Mt Historic Site parking lot.
-Hilly, winding trail.
-Views of Profile Lake across the highway.
-Cross a bridge over a stream before a tunnel underneath I-93 brings you back along the western side.
-Come to a Trailhead parking lot at 3.9 miles next to Profile Lake.
-Look right to spot the granite face of Cannon Mt.
-Cross a bridge over the Pemigewasset River as you head into the woods and up along the ridge.
-This is the start of the Southern Section.
+Continuing South, through the woods, cross a bridge over the Pemigewasset River and travel along a ridge.
 After about 4.2 miles you'll begin a mile long descent.
 Cross the river again before coming to Lafayette Place Campground at 5.3 miles.
-Bear right then left on-road past the log cabin (blue bike signs).
+Bear right, then left, on-road past the log cabin (blue bike signs).
 Stay straight as you pass through the picnic area.
 This next section is very scenic as it follows and crosses the Pemigewasset River.
-Come to the Basin parking lot at 76.7 miles.
+Come to the 1st Basin parking lot at 76.7 miles.
 Restrooms.
 You then come to the Basin Trailhead.
 More restrooms.
 Be sure to check it out.
 The bike trail also passes by an overlook of the Basin if you don't have time to walk the trail.
-Another tunnel takes you underneath I-93 brings you back along the eastern side where you'll pass a second parking lot for the Basin.
+Another tunnel takes you underneath I-93 brings you back along the Eastern Side, where you'll pass the 2nd Basin parking lot.
 Cross over the Pemigewasset River again at 7.8 miles.
 Finally one last hill to climb before heading down to the Flume Gorge Visitor Center parking lot after 8.6 miles.
 Head left through the parking lot to check out the FLUME GORGE & VISITOR CENTER .
-Two mile loop trail.
+2 mile Loop Trail

 HH